opencpes/opencpes.com/public/md/codex/centsi-wallet.md

 # OpenCPEs centsayWallet Details

 The OpenCPEs centsayWallet is a mobile client currently available for Apple iOS in beta and in development for Google Android.
-If you want to be informed when it becomes available, please sign up to our [¢entsi announcement list](https://groups.google.com/a/announcements.opencpes.com/d/forum/cybercv-wallet).
+If you want to be informed when it becomes available, please sign up to our [¢entsay announcement list](https://groups.google.com/a/announcements.opencpes.com/d/forum/cybercv-wallet).

 Watch as centsay are created using the OpenCPEs centsayWallet: